-l, , certify that I am the of the [specify

-one] corporation/partnership/limited d liability company/joint venture named as Respondent (or

-Respondent-Guarantor, if applicable herein; that I signed this proposal for a nd on behalf of the

-Respondent (or Respondent-Guarant or, if applicable), with full authority und ler its governing

-instrument(s), within the scope of its powers, and with the intent to bind the entity.
+I,, cerone] corporation/partnership/limited liability of Respondent-Guarantor, if applicable) herein; the Respondent (or Respondent-Guarantor, if application instrument(s), within the scope of its powers, a ompany/joint venture named as Respon at I signed this proposal for and on beha cable), with full authority under its gove nd with the intent to bind the entity. dent (or alf of the

 NAME OF ENTITY:

-ВҮ DATE

 (Type or Print Name)

 ORIGINAL SIGNATURE

 TITLE

 ADDRESS

-VIII.
-Attachment 2

-Draft Management Agreement
+- VIII.
+Attachment 2 - A. Draft Management Agreement